tomkeuper/Documentation/docs/BedWars2023/developers/custom-levels.md

 }
 ```

-**How to register**
+### How to register
-This will safe-disable the BedWars1058 internal Levels System and will register yours.
+This will safe-disable the BedWars2023 internal Levels System and will register yours.
 ```java
 BedWars bedwarsAPI = Bukkit.getServicesManager().getRegistration(BedWars .class).getProvider();
 bedwarsAPI.setLevelAdapter(new CustomLevelsManager());